Professional Liability Insurance

 These Q&As will help you when you are applying to renew your practice permit.

-You must renew your PLI coverage before you apply to renew your Practice Permit.
-Then you must upload proof of your PLI coverage in your application.
+You must renew your professional liability insurance (PLI) before you apply to renew your Practice Permit.
+Then you must upload your PLI certificate in your application.
 Your new coverage must be in effect for a one-year period from December 1st through November 30th.

 Yes, you can.
-You will need to provide proof that you have PLI coverage in effect for a one-year period from December 1st through November 30th.
+You will need to provide proof that you have professional liability insurance (PLI) in effect for a one-year period from December 1st through November 30th.

 Need More Information?

-If you still have questions about our PLI requirements after you review the Q&As, reach out to our Regulatory Compliance Advisors.
+If you still have questions about our professional liability insurance (PLI) requirements after you review the Q&As, reach out to our Regulatory Compliance Advisors.

 If you have questions about insurance coverage details, please reach out to your insurance broker.